Why choose Surfshark VPN

 Pricing and plans

 Surfshark keeps it nice and simple when it comes to pricing options with three tiers to pick from.
-These are time based, with monthly, annual or two year plans which go down in price based on how long you commit for.
+These are time-based, with monthly, annual, or two-year plans which go down in price based on how long you commit.

 Testing and performance

+Despite being a cheap VPN, Surfshark is pretty feature-rich.
 One of the big features for VPNs these days is Netflix unblocking and Surfshark specifically advertising this is something its service offers.
-In fact it even names 14 countries where it can do this, including the U.S., France, Japan, Australia, Italy and more.
+In fact, it even names 14 countries where it can do this, including the U.S., France, Japan, Australia, Italy, and more.

-Aside from Netflix you can enjoy geo restriction unblocking for the likes of YouTube, Amazon Prime Video and even the often challenging BBC iPlayer.
-The only one that presented issues here was Amazon Prime Video, which did work for going abroad and accessing home country content, but blocked accessing other countries' content when using your account setup at home.
+Aside from Netflix, you can enjoy geo-restriction unblocking for the likes of YouTube, Amazon Prime Video, Disney+, and even the often challenging BBC iPlayer.
+The only one that presented issues here was Amazon Prime Video, which did work for going abroad and accessing home country content but blocked accessing other countries' content when using your account setup at home.

 Getting online in countries that otherwise block VPNs is an option here thanks to a service called NoBorders mode.
 This, presumably through obfuscating your traffic, gets you around any blocks to go online – ideal for China and Iran then.

-A Whitelister panel is a nice touch that allows you to select applications, websites and IP addresses that can bypass the VPN.
+A Whitelist panel is a nice touch that allows you to select applications, websites, and IP addresses that can bypass the VPN.
 This is great if you want to access your banking app without setting off alarms about you being out of the country, for example.